MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/control-limitations.md

 ### General limitations

-Power Apps apps created in a Dataverse for Teams environment can't be opened outside of Teams.
+Apps made with Power Apps in a Dataverse for Teams environment can't be opened outside of Teams.
 To use controls like *Camera*, upgrade your Power Apps license so that the app can be opened outside of Teams&mdash;for example&mdash;in the Power Apps mobile app.

 ### Limitations of specific controls